 - Duties and responsibilities of the agent and the principal

-- The duration of the agreement
+- Duration of the agreement

-- Any performance targets to be met
+- Performance targets to be met

-- Protection of intellectual property, trade secrets and other confidential information
+- Protection of intellectual property, trade secrets, and other confidential information

 - Anti-bribery conditions

-- Any exclusive, sole or non-exclusive rights
+- Non-compete agreements and any exclusive, sole, or non-exclusive rights

-- The penalties for breaches of contract
+- Penalties for breaches of contract

 - Governing law and jurisdiction